lewiswolf/maxmsp-gui/README.md

                 inactive={true || false} // diable user interaction, default false
                 mode={true || false} // true for toggle, false for bang, default false text='What does the textbutton say?'
-                toggleText='What does the active textbutton say?'
+                toggleText='What does the toggled textbutton say?'
                 value={true || false} // default false, for mode 'true' only
                 // mode 0 onClick
                 onClick={() => console.log('bang')}